 - Take Wednesdays and Fridays as days of fasting.
 (Abstain from meat and only eat one full meal, as well as two smaller meals that together are not equal to a full meal.)

-A man living out the ascetic disciplines above without living the disciplines for prayer and fraternity would be doing something, but he would not be doing the Lent spiritual exercise.
-The Lent spiritual exercise is equally an exercise in prayer as it is in asceticism, and in asceticism as it is in fraternity.
-Just as we need all three to live out the Christian life, so too we need all three to take up the Lent spiritual exercise.
+A man living out the ascetic disciplines above without living the disciplines for prayer and fraternity would be doing something, but he would not be doing Exodus Lent.
+Exodus Lent is equally an exercise in prayer as it is in asceticism, and in asceticism as it is in fraternity.
+Just as we need all three to live out the Christian life, so too we need all three to take up Exodus Lent.

 This essential aspect of the Christian life is one of the most obvious and yet overlooked aspects of the Christian life today.
 When we challenge each other to do what is good and hold each other accountable to doing it, great fruits consistently come about.
-Great fruits, not just for us, but for our entire community.
 On the other hand, when we isolate ourselves and are held accountable to no one, our lives become a self-serving mess and our community suffers.

-During Lent you will practice fraternity with 4-6 other men.
+During Exodus Lent you will practice fraternity with 5-7 other men in your area.
 This is not a warm and cuddly, “I’m ok, you’re ok, so we’re all ok” type of fraternity.
 This is an authentic, “the time is now,” knees on the marble, type of fraternity.
 A fraternity where men step out of their comfort zone and into the light.
 A fraternity where accountability brings forth authentic masculinity.

 The Christian life is not easy.
 You need brothers and they need you.